 We've already covered the Billboard Image, so we'll focus on the other two.

 Print/Sticker size is the size of the individual printed mosaic images.
-This is usually determined by your printer specifications, so there isn't much you can do to adjust the final size of the Billboard through printer settings (unless you're cutting out images by hand).
+This is usually determined by your printer specifications, so it isn't much you can do to adjust the final size of the Billboard through printer settings (unless you're cutting out images by hand).
 However, you still need to set the size of your prints in the software BEFORE printing the billboard.
 You'll find that setting in the next tab, Print Layout, and we'll go over that in more detail in the next tutorial.

 Back in the Mosaic Settings tab, you'll be able to adjust the Grid size in the Mosaic Size and Shape box.
 Since the print size is usually set by the printer, and the aspect ratio of the billboard image is fixed, grid size typically has the greatest effect on the physical size of the billboard.
 Try it yourself!
-Change the number images in the mosaic by using the up and down arrows underneath Grid size, and you'll see Physical size change dramatically.
+Change the number of images in the mosaic by using the up and down arrows underneath Grid size, and you'll see Physical size change dramatically.

 Now that the size and shape of the billboard is set, you can specify the look of the printed billboard grid.